Running the Pipeline¶

 hivetracered --config config.yaml

-This will execute all three stages and save results to the output directory.
+This will execute all four stages and save results to the output directory.

 CLI Command Options¶